KITFC-dev/auto-dailies/README.md

   -H, --headless        Starts the browser in headless mode.
   -c, --checkin         Runs the daily check-in.
   -g, --giveaway        Runs the giveaway.
+  -cs, --cases          Open cases.
+  -w WAIT_AFTER, --wait-after WAIT_AFTER
+                        Number of seconds to wait before closing the browser.
   --accounts [ACCOUNTS ...]
                         Specify which accounts to process.
 If empty, all accounts will be processed.
-  -w WAIT_AFTER, --wait-after WAIT_AFTER
-                        Number of seconds to wait before closing the browser.
   --webhook_url WEBHOOK_URL
                         Discord webhook URL to send logs to.
 ```